padrino/padrino-docs/guides/padrino-admin.md

 ## Scenario E-commerce (User Authentication)

-To make some practical example, let's examine some common e-commerce application scenario, where we usually need to restrain some users to get access to some of our controllers actions; we can easily accomplish this by editing `app.rb`
+To make some practical example, let‘s examine some common e-commerce application scenario, where we usually need to restrain some users to get access to some of our controllers actions; we can easily accomplish this by editing `app.rb`
 accordingly: